 Playground equipment will be used by one cohort at a time.
 Staff may choose to use pylons or other means to help students maintain physical distancing from different cohorts in the yard.
-Students who use the playground equipment will be required to clean their hands before and after outdoor play and playground use.
+Students will be required to clean their hands before and after outdoor play and playground use.

-Access to playground equipment will be cleaned and disinfected before and after use by each cohort.
 There will be a low threshold to close play structures if there are confirmed cases of COVID-19 in a school.